bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 ##  Fallback Service Provider

 A fallback service provider can be registered with the built-in `TestServiceProvider`.
-This enables a few interesting use-cases, such as using an alternative IoC container, as long as they implement the `IServiceProvider` interface, or automatically create mock services for your Blazor components.
+This enables a few interesting use cases, such as using an alternative IoC container (which should implement the `IServiceProvider` interface), or automatically creating mock services for your Blazor components.
 The latter can be achieved by using a combination of [AutoFixture](https://github.com/AutoFixture/AutoFixture) and your favorite mocking framework, e.g. Moq, NSubsitute, or Telerik JustMock.

 ### When is the Fallback Service Provider Used?